quicwg/base-drafts/draft-ietf-quic-transport.md

-If the peer sent the disable_active_migration transport parameter, an endpoint also MUST NOT send packets (including probing packets; see {{probing}}) from a different local address to the address the peer used during the handshake.
-An endpoint that has sent this transport parameter, but detects that a peer has nonetheless migrated to a different remote address MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
+If the peer sent the disable_active_migration transport parameter, an endpoint also MUST NOT send packets (including probing packets; see {{probing}}) from a different local address to the address the peer used during the handshake, unless the endpoint has acted on a preferred_address transport parameter from the peer.
+If the peer violates this requirement, the endpoint MUST either drop the incoming packets on that path without generating a stateless reset or proceed with path validation and allow the peer to migrate.
 Generating a stateless reset or closing the connection would allow third parties in the network to cause connections to close by spoofing or otherwise manipulating observed traffic.

 Not all changes of peer address are intentional, or active, migrations.
 The peer could experience NAT rebinding: a change of address due to a middlebox, usually